Kjell Inge Røkke: Career

-Røkke suffers from dyslexia, but claims that it has helped him to his success, and states that he would not be where he is today without his dyslexia.
+Røkke has dyslexia, but claims that it has contributed to his success, and states that he would not be where he is today without it.

 Røkke has been described by Forbes as having "built up a reputation as a ruthless corporate raider".

 In 2005, Røkke was selected to the top manager in Norway by Dagens Næringsliv.
 Among the 18 nominees, Røkke received nearly 1/3 of the votes.

 In 2006, Røkke won the “Peer Gynt of the Year” award.
 The prize is given every year to a person or institution that has distinguished him- or herself within Norway and have improved Norway's international reputation.
 Members of the Peer Gynt Festival itself, parliamentary representatives and former winners of the year's Peer Gynt prize may propose candidates for the award.

 Donations

 In May 2017, Røkke and his wife joined the Gates-Buffett The Giving Pledge, an elite network of big philanthropic givers.
 Pledge members promise to devote the majority of their wealth to philanthropic causes during their lifetimes or after their death.

 In May 2017, Røkke announced that he is funding the purchase of the world's largest and most advanced research vessel, the REV Ocean.
-The 182.9-meter-long vessel, which is scheduled to be launched in 2021, will give researchers tools they could not otherwise have dreamed of, reports Aftenposten.
-Equipment on board the research ship will enable researchers to take measurements from the atmosphere as well as 6,000 meters below the surface of the sea – including up to 20 meters under the seabed.
-Submarines and both under and overwater drones will be attached to the research vessel, which will also house an auditorium and seven laboratories.
-The ship will be able to collect and incinerate up to five tonnes of plastic every day without releasing any harmful emissions.
+The 182.9-meter-long vessel was initially launched in 2019 but is scheduled to be completed in 2024.
+Equipment on board the research ship enables researchers to take measurements from the atmosphere as well as 6,000 meters below the surface of the sea – including up to 20 meters under the seabed.
+Submarines and both under and overwater drones can be attached to the research vessel, which houses an auditorium and seven laboratories.
+The ship is able to collect and incinerate up to five tonnes of plastic every day without releasing any harmful emissions.
 Røkke's desire to use his fortune to benefit society lies behind the idea to fund the ship.
 Røkke also told Aftenposten that he was concerned about both climate change and plastic pollution in the seas, but that his passion for science was one of the key elements in his funding the project.
-The research expedition vessel (REV) will be available for expeditions and research as well as for hire as a private yacht, according to the report.
+The research expedition vessel will be available for expeditions and research as well as for hire as a private yacht, according to the report.
 Income will be used to reduce maintenance costs and help fund research and equipment costs.
-Kjell Inge Røkke will pay for the construction and operation of a research vessel that will have a crew of 30 and accommodate 60 researchers.
-The Operator will be the Røkke company Rosellinis Four-10.
+Røkke is paying for the construction and operation of a research vessel that will have a crew of 30 and accommodate 60 researchers.
 The boat was built at a Romanian shipyard of Italian yacht builder Fincantieri.